 Here are some of the repayment options available.

-Depending on the repayment plan you decide to go with, your remaining loan balance may be forgiven after 20 to 25 years.
-Each plan has different criteria for forgiveness.
+Depending on the repayment plan you decide to go with, it is possible to forgive your remaining loan balance after 20 to 25 years.
+Each method has different criteria for forgiveness.

 For example, some plans may require you to pay income tax on the balance forgiven.
 Make sure to check your eligibility before moving forward with a federal student loan repayment plan.